sensedeep/onetable-migrate/README.md

 #### async getCurrentVersion()

 Returns the current migration version.
-This is the last migration that was not reverted.
+This is the last migration that was applied and has not been reverted.

 #### async getOutstandingVersions()

+Returns a list of versions that have not yet been applied.

+#### async getOutstandingMigrations()

 Returns a list of migrations that have not yet been applied.